 - a.
 Turn on the measurement equipment and EUT and allow a sufficient time for stabilization. - b.
 Assess the test area for potential RF hazards and take necessary precautionary steps to assure safety of test personnel. - c.
 Calibration. - (1) Electric field sensor procedure.
 Record the amplitude shown on the electric field sensor display unit due to EUT ambient.
 Reposition the sensor, as necessary, until this level is < 10% of the applicable field strength to be used for testing. - (2) Receive antenna procedure (> 1 GHz). - (a) Connect a signal generator to the coaxial cable at the receive antenna connection point (antenna removed).
 Set the signal source to an output level of 0 dBm at the highest frequency to be used in the present test setup.
 Tune the measurement receiver to the frequency of the signal source. - (b) Verify that the output indication is within ± 3 dB of the applied signal, considering all appropriate losses.
 If larger deviations are found, locate the source of the error and correct the deficiency before proceeding. - (c) Connect the receive antenna to the coaxial cable as shown in Figure RS103-4.
 Set the signal source to 1 kHz pulse modulation, 50% duty cycle.
 Using an appropriate transmit antenna and amplifier, establish an electric field at the test start frequency.
-Gradually increase the electric field level until it reaches the applicable limit. - (d) Scan the test frequency range and record the required input power levels to the transmit antenna to maintain the required field. - (e) Repeat procedures 5.19.3.4.c(2)(a) through 5.19.3.4(2)(d) whenever the test setup is modified or an antenna is changed. - d.
-EUT Testing. - (1) E-Field sensor procedure. - (a) Set the signal source to 1 kHz pulse modulation, 50% duty cycle, and using appropriate amplifier and transmit antenna, establish an electric field at the test
+Gradually increase the electric field level until it reaches the applicable limit. - (d) Scan the test frequency range and record the required input power levels to the transmit antenna to maintain the required field. - (e) Repeat procedures 5.20.3.4c(2)(a) through 5.20.3.4c(2)(d) whenever the test setup is modified or an antenna is changed. - d.
+EUT Testing. - (1) E-Field sensor procedure.

-- start frequency.
+- (a) Set the signal source to 1 kHz pulse modulation, 50% duty cycle, and using appropriate amplifier and transmit antenna, establish an electric field at the test start frequency.
 Gradually increase the electric field level until it reaches the applicable limit. - (b) Scan the required frequency ranges in accordance with the rates and durations specified in Table III.
 Maintain field strength levels in accordance with the applicable limit.
-Monitor EUT performance for susceptibility effects. - (2) Receive antenna procedure. - (a) Remove the receive antenna and reposition the EUT in conformance with 5.19.3.3a. - (b) Set the signal source to 1 kHz pulse modulation, 50% duty cycle.
+Monitor EUT performance for susceptibility effects. - (c) Ensure that the E-field sensor is indicating the field from the fundamental frequency and not from the harmonics. - (2) Receive antenna procedure. - (a) Remove the receive antenna and reposition the EUT in conformance with 5.20.3.3a. - (b) Set the signal source to 1 kHz pulse modulation, 50% duty cycle.
 Using an appropriate amplifier and transmit antenna, establish an electric field at the test start frequency.
 Gradually increase the input power level until it corresponds to the applicable level recorded during the calibration routine. - (c) Scan the required frequency range in accordance with the rates and durations specified in Table III while assuring the correct transmitter input power is adjusted in accordance with the calibration data collected.
 Constantly monitor the EUT for susceptibility conditions. - (3) If susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3 and verify that it is above the limit. - (4) Perform testing over the required frequency range with the transmit antenna vertically polarized.
-Repeat the testing above 30 MHz with the transmit antenna horizontally polarized. - (5) Repeat 5.19.3.4d for each transmit antenna position required by 5.19.3.3e.
+Repeat the testing above 30 MHz with the transmit antenna horizontally polarized. - (5) Repeat 5.20.3.4d for each transmit antenna position required by 5.20.3.3e.